Sohil2085/Web-Wizard-Hackathon/server/DEPLOYMENT.md

 ## Step 1: Prepare Your Environment Variables

-Before deploying, you need to set up the following environment variables in Render:
+The application now automatically detects the environment and configures CORS accordingly.
+However, you can still set these environment variables for custom configuration:

 ### Required Environment Variables: